 Personas help you craft experiences for a specific person by combining information from several sources, such as:

-- Conduct in-depth user interviews on real customers – both current and past
+- Conduct in-depth user interviews with real customers – both current and past

 - Chat with your support team to uncover trends in customer satisfaction